Regulations and Procedures for All Graduate Students

 • The courses must be chosen from those that normally satisfy requirements for the graduate degree.

-• No course may be used simultaneously to satisfy both an undergraduate and a graduate degree requirement.
+• No more than six credit hours of coursework may be used simultaneously to satisfy both a Rice undergraduate and a Rice graduate degree requirement.
+The six credit hours must be explicitly identified by the official certifier of the graduate degree.

 • Coursework taken as an undergraduate does not indicate the student’s matriculation term for the graduate program—the matriculation term will be the term the student officially enters the program as a graduate student after completing all undergraduate requirements.